 We all like to live as independently as possible, and for disabled people, technology and apps are an invaluable aid to achieving this.
 It seems that everyone nowadays owns a smartphone and tablet, and with that comes a seemingly unlimited world of apps to choose from.
 But which should you consider and how could they enhance your life?

-Here, writer and Disability Horizons reader Carrie Aimes rounds up the top 10 apps for disabled people and why you should try them out.
+Here, our writers Carrie Aimes and Emma Purcell round up the top 10 apps for disabled people and why you should try them out, all updated for 2019.

-Dragon Speech Recognition Software app
+Dragon Anywhere app